- Business Risk Management

 Title insurance will not protect against these taxes, since the tax obligations are not shown by the public record as of the date of closing, and are not yet liens against the real estate.

 Not every real estate purchase will expose the purchaser to all three of these taxes.
 Some sellers may not hit the threshold for commercial activity tax.
 Many sellers have no employees, particularly if the seller is a single asset limited liability company.
 And many real estate sales don’t involve sellers who are required to pay sales tax.
-But a savvy purchaser should analyze the risk for all three taxes, perform the necessary due diligence, and make sure that the purchase agreement includes adequate holdbacks, representations, and indemnities to protect against the risk.Tags: Business Risk Management, Commercial Real Estate, Real Estate
+But a savvy purchaser should analyze the risk for all three taxes, perform the necessary due diligence, and make sure that the purchase agreement includes adequate holdbacks, representations, and indemnities to protect against the risk.Tags: Business Risk Management, Commercial Real Estate, Contracts, Real Estate